harperreed/google-home-notifier-python/README.md

 # A notification server that sends notifications to Google Home

 This is pretty simple.
-I had started using [noelportugal's node Google Home Notifier](https://github.com/noelportugal/google-home-notifier) but was having some issues with stability.
+I had started using [noelportugal's really great node Google Home Notifier](https://github.com/noelportugal/google-home-notifier) but was having some issues with stability.

 I decided to write it in a language i know a bit better - python! yay.
 Python is your friend.